FunnySaltyFish/Transtation-KMP/README.md

-I'm editing the README... please wait for a moment

 ## Transtation
 "Transtation" is the combination of "Translate" and "Station", it's an easy-to-use and powerful translation software for Android/Desktop(JVM), based on Kotlin Multiplatform + Compose Multiplatform.